 New budget request of \$8 million to undertake pre-engineering studies to create detailed design drawings that illustrate projects to stakeholders, identify issues and allow construction to proceed quickly once funding has been secured for a given project.
 Program funding from Municipal Sustainability Initiative (MSI) of \$7.96 million and Pay-As-You-Go of \$40 thousand.
-Operating Impact of Capital: None.

-Program 854 : Major Road Reconstruction
+Program 854: Major Road Reconstruction